- The history and background of keto

 Eat fat to lose fat.
 The big promise many of its supporters claim.
 There’s a lot more to the keto diet than meets the eye.
+At Konscious Keto, we love to eat rich, glorious fats in order to lose weight too.

 Yes, you can lose plenty of weight while on the keto diet.
 There are thousands of real-life success stories to prove that.
 However, the keto diet is far more than an effective weight loss tool.